gyanl/garden/_notes/Public/Turning 25.md

 ## Turning 25 (2021)
 This has been a weird year.
 I find myself feeling a little bit melancholic, as I often do on birthdays.
 This is a feeling I am used to at this point, and I know that the way to deal with it is to plan out a nice day for myself in advance.
 I think I will go to Lodhi Garden for a walk and eat cake.

-I already wrote a reflections piece [earlier in the year](/hindsight-in-2020) but for the sake of consistency, here's another list.
+I recently wrote a reflections piece called [[Hindsight in 2020]] at the beginning of the year, but for the sake of consistency, here's another list.

 #### Highlights of the year
 - Graduated from IDC (virtually!)